skyglobal/colours/CONTRIBUTING.md

 ## Releasing (admin only)

- * `grunt release:bower` : release the code to bower
+ * `gulp release:bower` : release the code to bower
- * `grunt release:gh-pages` : push the latest version to gh-pages
+ * `gulp release:gh-pages` : push the latest version to gh-pages